International Abolitionist Federation

 The International Abolitionist Federation (IAF; Fédération abolitioniste internationale), founded in Liverpool in 1875, aimed to abolish state regulation of prostitution and fought the international traffic in women in prostitution.
 It was originally called the British and Continental Federation for the Abolition of Prostitution.
 (Note: Sources disagree about the original name.
 One source says it was the "British, Continental and General Federation for the Abolition of the Government Regulation of Vice".
 Another calls it the "British, Continental and General Federation for the Abolition of Government Regulation of Prostitution".

 Others call it the "British and Continental (later International) Federation for the Abolition of Governmental (later State) Regulation of Vice".)

 The federation was active in Europe, the Americas, and the European colonies and mandated territories.
 It felt that state regulations encouraged prostitution while having the effect of enslaving women in prostitution.

 It felt that the solution lay in moral education, empowerment of women through the right to acquire skills and work, and marriage.

 The federation experienced opposition from the authorities in Europe and the colonies, who were unwilling to relinquish control, and from reformers who wanted to suppress traffic of women but were less concerned with their welfare.

 After World War I (1914–18), the IAF was involved in discussions about League of Nations conventions on the issues, and after World War II (1939–45), about United Nations conventions.

 In later years, the main focus was on eliminating unjust regulations that violated women's rights.

 Background

-Regulation of prostitution in the 19th century typically consisted of policing, brothel licenses, red light districts, registration and forced medical examination of women in prostitution, and forced hospitalization of women in prostitution suffering from sexually transmitted diseases.
+The Regulation System of prostitution in the 19th century typically consisted of policing, brothel licenses, red light districts, registration and forced medical examination of women in prostitution, and forced hospitalization of women in prostitution suffering from sexually transmitted diseases.

 Abuses included police corruption, registration of underage girls, forced registration of vulnerable women, debt bondage and other ways in which women in brothels were exploited, as well as regulations and other practices that prevented women from leaving prostitution.
 In the colonies and mandated territories, the regulations were often related to military conquest and control.